Monday, April 17, 1989

 Influence

 Doolittle “became one of those buzzed-about landmark records that traveled far on word of mouth.
 If you cared about rock noise in 1989, you needed to hear it.
 That’s still true.”
-TM The album made the Pixes one of “the handful of bands that every ‘90s indie band worth its salt cites as an essential influence.”
+TM The album made the Pixies one of “the handful of bands that every ‘90s indie band worth its salt cites as an essential influence.”
 PK “It’s easy to see why the album made the Pixies into underground rock stars;” AM this is “a fun, freaky alternative to most other late-‘80s college rock.”
 AM

 Nirvana’s Kurt Cobain himself acknowledged the Pixies’ influence on “Smells Like Teen Spirit.”
-RS It became “the Old Testament of grunge rock” CM and “a rite of passage for anyone who wants to get into alt-rock.”
+500 It became “the Old Testament of grunge rock” CM and “a rite of passage for anyone who wants to get into alt-rock.”
 PM

 Like Sonic Youth, the Pixies “completely deconstructed the pop format, twisting basic surf guitar chord progressions into wholly original new forms…The results could be brilliant, but also occasionally distancing.”
-PK Doolittle “Black Francis’ self-described ‘stream of unconsciousness’ rants” RS grew into “tighter songwriting [that] focuses the group’s attack” AM but still display “enough killer guitar hooks and melodicism to keep it anchored.”
+PK “Black Francis’ self-described ‘stream of unconsciousness’ rants” 500 grew into “tighter songwriting [that] focuses the group’s attack” AM but still display “enough killer guitar hooks and melodicism to keep it anchored.”
 PK

 The Songs: